mikependon/RepoDB.NET/pages/tutorials/getting-started.md

 ---

 <p class="preface">
-First, I am glad and would like to thank you for your interest in learning RepoDb.
-I hope that you will learn a lot and improve the development experiences while using this library.
+RepoDb is here to improve the things and experiences when working with the Data Access Technology in .NET space.
+It is always free and is open for suggestions and more improvements.
 <br/>
 <br/>
-RepoDb is here to improve the things and experience when working with the Data Access in .NET space.
-It is always free and is open for suggestions and more improvements.
+We am glad and would like to thank you for your interest in learning RepoDb.
+We hope that you will learn a lot and improve the development experiences while using this library.
 <br/>
 <br/>
 Enjoy learning!
 </p>

 ## Getting Started